abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 Some of them are the things we typically think about as “computer science” reasoning:

-- What’s the algorithmic complexity—and therefore how will handle large amounts of data?
+- What’s the algorithmic complexity—and therefore how will it handle large amounts of data?
-- How much memory does it use?
+- How much memory does it use—and so likewise, how will it scale to large amounts of data?

 But there are others, too.
-For example: “What code do I have to change—
+For example, *What code do I have to change—*

-- if there is a bug in it
+- if there is a bug in it?
 - to make this do something *new*—to add a feature?
 - to make it do something *different*—to change its feature?